Insharior: UX Case Study & Design Process

 Platform

-I wrote some Job stories to regulate our service a better platform for users to interact with other users, sellers and buyers.
-Here’re some of them.
+I wrote job stories to define our service as a better platform for users, lenders, and renters to interact with each other.

-1. When I move to a new empty rent house, I want to rent some interior items and furniture with low price, So I can save my money and have some nice interior items at the same time in my room.
+1. When I move into a new empty rented place, I want to rent interior items and furniture at a low cost, so I can save money while still creating a nice room.

-3. When I moved to a new rent house, I want to see some other people’s way they decorated their house, So I can decorate my room better and share it with others.
+3. When I move into a new place, I want to see how others have decorated their homes, so I can style my room better and share it.

 Structure map

-Based on the concepts, idea, and job stories above, we made this user flow before We get started, and to make sure our plans being successful and for the strong wireframe.
-And based on this user flow, I started to create a Lo-fi wireframes and prototypes below.
+Based on the concepts, ideas, and job stories above, we built this user flow before starting on wireframes—to validate the plan and create a strong foundation.
+From this user flow, I started building lo-fi wireframes and prototypes.

 User flow